 Being a high-level language, Python reads like English, taking the stress of learning language-specific syntax off beginner coders.
 It handles and obfuscates much of the complexity, which allows you to learn programming concepts without worrying too much about details.

 When designing the Python SDK, we wanted to build with the same “philosophy of simplicity” that our engineers did for the Rubrik platform.
 It’s created by infrastructure engineers for infrastructure engineers–no need for a degree in computer science to get started.
 The Python SDK automatically includes best practices codified by the DevOps team and, like the natively consuming Rubrik APIs, the SDK contains easy-to-read documentation to help you get started, regardless of your skill level.
-Another important feature is built-in backwards compatibility between Rubrik CDM versions.
+Another important feature is built-in backward compatibility between Rubrik CDM versions.
 This means that you don’t have to rewrite your code every time you upgrade to a new release.

 To get started, simply open command line and type pip install rubrik_cdm to download and install the SDK.
 The following video provides a quick walkthrough on how to get started.